stolostron/hub-crds/README.md

 # WORK IN PROGRESS

 We are in the process of enabling this repo for community contribution.
 See wiki [here](https://open-cluster-management.io/concepts/architecture/).

 # MultiClusterHub CRDs

 Central location for CRDs used by Multiclusterhub components.
 This repo provides CRDs for the [multiclusterhub-operator installer](https://github.com/open-cluster-management/multicloudhub-operator).
+Updating CRDs in this repo will trigger an update in the installer repo to point to the latest version.

 ## CRD chart sources
 Original locations of CRDs